 Are you planning on contacting a lawyer to file a claim and are curious or nervous about the process?
 The following infographic easily explains the steps involved in settling a personal injury claim from the first consultation to the final appeal.

-Why should you hire Cummings Andrews Mackay LLP as your personal injury lawyers?
-Because we have been helping injured clients since 1962.
-We have over 150 years of combined experience helping accident victims and our firm of Edmonton Injury Lawyers has set the Canadian precedent for injury damages in two of the trilogy of cases decided in 1978 by the Supreme Court of Canada.
-We literally helped set the standard that all injury lawyers follow when assessing damages.
+Why should you hire CAM LLP as your personal injury lawyers?
+Because we have been helping injured clients get fair compensation for their injuries since 1962.
+In addition to over 150 years of combined experience helping accident victims, our firm of Edmonton injury lawyers set the Canadian precedent for injury damages in two of the trilogy of cases decided in 1978 by the Supreme Court of Canada.
+In other words, we literally helped set the standard that all injury lawyers follow when assessing damages.